stephane-klein/docker-hub-cleaner/README.md

 # Docker Hub Cleaner

-This is a script to delete old docker image tags in [Docker Hub](https://cloud.docker.com) that are not used anymore.
+This is a script to delete old docker image tags in [Docker Hub](https://cloud.docker.com) that are not used anymore and delete inactive and untagged docker images.

 This script was built to solve the case where images are being built on every dependency change but we are only using them for CI purposes, so they become outdated quite fast.